neogeny/late/README.md

 def get_session(uniqueid: int = __(make_unique_id)) -> Session:
 ```

-The given function will be called once every time the ``uniqueid`` parameter is omitted.
+The given function will be called once every time the ``uniqueid`` argument is omitted.

 ### About name choice